Hydrospheredata/hydro-serving/docs/src/main/paradox/tutorials/quickstart.md

 ```

 Since we need to initialize our model we will have to do that outside of our
-signature function, if we don't want to initialize the model every time the
+serving function, if we don't want to initialize the model every time the
 request comes in.
 We do that on step (0).
-The signature function `infer` takes
+The serving function `infer` takes
 the actual request, unpacks it (1), makes a prediction (2), packs the answer
 back (3) and returns it (4).
 There's no a strict rule on how to name your
-signature function, it just have to be a valid python function name (since we
+serving function, it just have to be a valid python function name (since we
 use a Python runtime).

 If you're wondering how Hydrosphere will understand, which function to call from